meteor/meteor/docs/source/packages/accounts-2fa.md

 </button>
 ```

-If the user has 2FA enabled, and you try to use the function `Meteor.loginWithPassword`, the login will fail, as the user should provide a token to access the app.
+If the user has 2FA enabled, and you try to use the function `Meteor.loginWithPassword`, the login will fail, as the user should provide a code to access the app.

-The function you will need to call now to allow the user to login is `Meteor.loginWithPasswordAnd2faToken`:
+The function you will need to call now to allow the user to login is `Meteor.loginWithPasswordAnd2faCode`:

-{% apibox "Meteor.loginWithPasswordAnd2faToken" %}
+{% apibox "Meteor.loginWithPasswordAnd2faCode" %}

 Now you will be able to receive a code from the user and this function will verify if the code is valid.
 If it is, the user will be logged in.